filecoin-project/specs/README.md

 https://filecoin-project.github.io/specs is the user-friendly website rendering, which we recommend for reading this repository.

+**Note**: The website is periodically updated.
+It does not update automatically with every merge to master.
+The rendered spec notes the version and build time.
+The best way to make sure you are seeing the latest is to verify the hash matches master in this repository.
+If not, build it yourself.

 ## Contributing

 Please [read the spec process](https://filecoin-project.github.io/specs/#intro__process).
 Please file PRs on github with fixes.